NE-/Learning_Notes/Algorithms/Sort/Merge_Sort/Merge_Sort.md

 ```

 # Performace
-- Merge takes N, log N for the binary tree the splitting produces.
+- Merge takes N; log N for the binary tree produced by the splitting process.
 - **O**(n log n)